 Sending funeral flowers in Massachusetts

-Flowers are considered an integral part of funerals, yet many are cutting back on funeral flowers to save money on their overall funeral expenses.
+Flowers are considered an integral part of funerals, yet many are cutting back on funeral flowers to save money on funeral expenses.
 The average funeral flower arrangement can start at around $60.00, with casket sprays costing up to $700.00.

 Is embalming required in Massachusetts?

 No, embalming is not required by law in Massachusetts.
 Some funeral homes may recommend embalming should you request a viewing or if the funeral is to be postponed for some considerable time.
-A body can be adequately stored in a refrigerated unit, so do not feel pressurized to undertake the embalming of your loved one if you do not wish to.
+A body can be adequately stored in a refrigerated unit, so do not feel pressured to undertake the embalming of your loved one if you do not wish to.

 What are my options for purchasing a casket or alternative container?

 The introduction of the Federal Trade Commission’s ‘funeral rule’ means that you have the right to purchase a casket from elsewhere than your funeral home if you wish to.
-Consumers have been saving money for some years by purchasing a casket from a third-party casket retailer.
+Consumers have been saving money for years by purchasing a casket from a third-party casket retailer.

 Your funeral home MUST accept your purchased casket and cannot charge you a handling surcharge.
 However, the impact of discounted retail casket sales and the increase in cremation rates has prompted many funeral homes to now price-match third-party casket prices.